ArowoloAbimbolaVictoria/Bank-Statement-Analysis/README.md

 3. Split Description Column By Delimiter in Oder To Create The Reason Column.
 ![](cleaned_data.png)
-The highlighted Colounm is the Newly Created Colounm.
+The highlighted Column is the Newly Created Column.
 You can look through the applied steps as well.

 4. Added Two Measures to show the Total Credit and Total Debit